CodeMaster7000/Caller-ID-Information/README.md

 - `numverify` API (can be obatined [here](https://numverify.com/product))
 - `BeautifulSoup` module (can be installed simply with `pip install bs4`)
 - `requests` module (can be installed simply with `pip install requests`)

+## Implementation

+CLI:

+- Run `python3 CallerIDInfo.py` in your terminal if you have Mac/Linux.
+- Run `python CallerIDInfo.py` in your terminal if you have Windows.